 Poetic Techniques in Green Eggs and Ham

 Despite the simplicity of the story, Dr. Seuss makes use of several poetic techniques in ‘Green Eggs and Ham’.
 These include but are not limited to repetition, anaphora, epistrophe, and alliteration.
 The latter, alliteration, occurs when words are used in succession, or at least appear close together, and begin with the same sound.
-For example, the repetition of words like “ham” and “Sam” that are scattered throughout the poem and appear on every page.
+For example, the repetition of words like “ham” and “Sam” are scattered throughout the poem and appear on every page.

 Repetition can also be seen through the use of anaphora and epistrophe.
 The former, anaphora, is the repetition of a word or phrase at the beginning of multiple lines, usually in succession.
 This technique is often used to create emphasis.
 A list of phrases, items, or actions may be created through its implementation.
 In this case, the first-person pronoun “I” appears numerous times at the beginning of lines, as does ‘Would” and “Could”.
 Epistrophe is the opposite of anaphora.
 It is concerned with the repetition of words at the ends of lines.
 In this case, words like “there,” “where,” and “fox”.